Verschiedene Faktoren wirken auf den CO2-Fußabdruck ein

 The carbon footprint of the Schwabe Group

-Global carbon footprint 2021
+First global carbon footprint 2021

 Given the complexity and the extent of the data needed to document Scope 3 across all international sites, we are not going to collect information about CO2 emissions for Scope 3 until the next phase.
 This category encompasses all of the goods and services we purchase, the waste we produce, employee commutes, business travel, and transporting, using and disposing of our products.